MLAG WORKSHOPS 2020

-The 29th Mountain Laurel Gathering offers varied and exciting topics to help autoharp players from beginner to advanced, with songs, techniques, musicianship, and even our very own Broadway performer!
+The 30th Mountain Laurel Gathering offers varied and exciting topics to help autoharp players from beginner to advanced, with songs, techniques, and musicianship.
 All of our performers and workshop leaders at MLAG are accessible and ready to answer questions, help you with problems, or just sit and play a few tunes.
 In addition to the workshops described below, we will have daytime guided jams, and many of our featured performers will host a “Hand to Hand Hour” – where they will take on all comers in a non-combative discussion session about their playing, their musical philosophy, or anything you want to know about their musical life!

 “Boot Camp for Beginners” (beg): Come for an introduction to playing the autoharp.
 This 3-hour workshop, held on Wednesday afternoon, is for new players and for those who play a little and might want to brush up on the basics.
 Phyllis will cover many topics to get you started playing our great instrument, as well as some simple maintenance tips.
 Come with any questions.
 Hope to see you there!